apache/qpid-jms/apache-qpid-jms/src/main/assembly/README.txt

 For examples of using the client, see the examples directory.

-The client arifacts and required dependencies can be found in the lib directory.
+The client artifacts and required dependencies can be found in the lib directory.